 IRB’s are a means of financing the acquisition, construction, enlarging or improving of industrial development facilities, and involve the issuance of tax exempt bonds by the Henrico County Economic Development Authority (EDA).
 The bonds’ tax-exempt status means that interest paid to the buyer of the bonds are not subject to federal income tax.

 To begin the process of applying for an IRB, it is recommended that you first retain a bond attorney who will provide the expertise to shepherd the request through the process.
+Please note that the annual administrative fee is $500 per $1,000,000 of bonds issued.
 Click here for the application which must be submitted to the EDA.

 - Virginia Community Capital Group